Fume Event Guide

-Inform Cockpit Crew and Head Flight Attendant about any smell and protect yourself if necessary according to Dangerous Goods Procedure (smoke hoods).
+Inform Cockpit Crew and Head Flight Attendant about any smell.
+Protect yourself if necessary, according to Dangerous Goods Procedure (smoke hoods).

 Health effects could be:

-mucosa irritation, headache, abdominal cramps, muscle weakness, flu-symptoms, difficulties with balance and walking, prickling and numbness.
+mucosa irritation, headache, abdominal cramps, muscle weakness, flu-symptoms, vomiting, difficulties with balance and walking, prickling and numbness.

 Have a laboratory provide you with: